SultanAl265/e-Portfolio/Week 3-Threat Modelling and Management.md

 - **VAST**: Fits fast-paced Agile environments.
 - **LINDDUN**: Essential for privacy-centric systems like healthcare and finance.
 - **Attack Trees**: Effective for penetration testing and red team exercises.
+- **DREAD**: Useful as a secondary scoring mechanism when prioritization speed is critical.

 ---